polkadot-fellows/xcm-format/proposals/0000-set-execution-hint.md

 ## Specification

-A new instruction, `SetExecutionHint`, will be added.
+A new instruction, `SetExecutionHints`, will be added.
 This instruction will take a single parameter of type `ExecutionHint`, an enumeration.
 The first variant for this enum is `AssetClaimer`, which allows to specify a location that should be able to claim trapped assets, as specified in RFC#37.